 Initially, there are 12 Starter Kits available, these range from popular enterprise applications like Service Now and Jira to Polling and HR Onboarding use cases.

-As a member of the Cisco Spark for Developers community, we encourage you to get involved with Open Source.
+As a member of the Cisco Webex for Developers community, we encourage you to get involved with Open Source.
 If you develop an enhancement for any of the Starter Kits which you believe would benefit the community, and you want to share it, we’d love to see you submit a pull request.
 Alternatively, if you want to develop something new and want to list it as a Starter Kit, you can review the contributing guidelines here.

 A WORD ON SUPPORT:

-Open Source Starter Kits are not a Cisco product, but a collection of awesome projects which have been built by your peers, namely, the Spark Developer community.
+Open Source Starter Kits are not a Cisco product, but a collection of awesome projects which have been built by your peers, namely, the Cisco Webex Developer community.
 They are provided ‘as is’, so if you need support or have a feature request, you can raise it in the issues section of the respective GitHub repository.
-We would ask that you don’t raise issues or feature requests with the Cisco Spark for Developers support team, as they will direct you to the relevant repository.
+We would ask that you don’t raise issues or feature requests with the Cisco Webex for Developers support team, as they will direct you to the relevant repository.

 Go forth and prosper!